Henkjan1110/intro-programming-website/data/week6/2-files-and-reading-data.md

 </text-box>

-A considerable amount of software is in one way or another based on handling data.
-Software created for playing music handles music files and those created for the purpose of image manipulation handle image files.
-Applications that run on the internet and mobile devices, such as Facebook, WhatsApp, and Telegram, handle user information that is stored in file-based databases.
-What these all have in common is that they read and manipulate data in one way or another.
-Also, the data being handled is ultimately stored in some format in one or more files.
+Handling data is a fundamental aspect of software development.
+Many applications, such as music players and image editors, work by processing data in the form of music or image files.
+Even internet and mobile applications like Facebook, WhatsApp, and Telegram operate by handling user information stored in file-based databases.
+Regardless of the specific application, software must read and manipulate data to carry out its intended functions.

+In all of these cases, the data being handled is ultimately stored in one or more files, often in a specific file format.
+This means that understanding how to work with files and file formats is an essential skill for software developers.
+By efficiently managing and manipulating data, software can provide valuable and meaningful experiences to users.

 ## Reading From the Keyboard

-We've been using the `Scanner`-class since the beginning of this course to read user input.
-The block in which data is read has been a while-true loop where the reading ends at a specific input.
+Throughout this course, we have been using the `Scanner` class to read user input.
+Typically, we use a while-true loop to continuously read input until we encounter a specific input that signals the end of the input block.

 ```java
 Scanner scanner = new Scanner(System.in);